Best For List

 Professional pizzerias rarely use a single cheese.
 Blending two or three cheeses gives you better flavor, browning, and texture than any single cheese alone.

-• Three-cheese white pizza: equal parts alpine Val d'Aosta cheese, low-moisture mozzarella, and ricotta dollops
+• Three-cheese white pizza - equal parts buttery Fontina base, low-moisture mozzarella, and ricotta dollops

-• Detroit-style blend: brick cheese (if available) or 70% mozzarella with 30% Muenster for edge caramelization
+• Detroit-style blend - the traditional Detroit wheel (if available) or 70% mozzarella with 30% Muenster for edge caramelization

 The key ratio to remember: use a high-melt, mild cheese as your base (70-80%) and a stronger-flavored cheese as your accent (20-30%).
 This gives you structural melt from the base and flavor depth from the accent.